Heywood, Victoria: History

 in England.
 The first town allotments were sold in 1854 and a Post Office opened on 8 August 1857.

 Heywood has won many Tidy Town awards.

 Traditional ownership

 The formally recognised traditional owners for the area in which Heywood sits are the Gunditjmara People who are represented by the Gunditj Mirring Traditional Owners Aboriginal Corporation.

 Demographics

 At the 2021 census, Heywood had a population of 1,815.

 Sport

 The town has an Australian rules football team, the Heywood Lions, which until 2011 competed in the Western Border Football League.
 In 2012 it transferred to the lower grade South West District Football League.
 Essendon midfielder Nathan Lovett-Murray, played for the Lions in his junior career.

 Golfers play at the course of the Heywood Golf Club on Golf Club Road.

 Climate

 Heywood has a Mediterranean influenced oceanic climate with mildly warm, dry summers and cool, very wet winters.

-The Legend of Hairy Daryl

-Hairy Daryl is the unofficial mayor of Heywood.
-There is four different Daryls: Hairy Daryl, Pube Daryl, Bald Daryl and String Daryl.
-Although String Daryl is the cousin to the three Daryl brothers.
-All three Daryl brothers live under the Heywood Telstra phone box, while String Daryl lives under the other one.

-Hairy Daryl is leading the Heywood nuclear arms race with his key associates.
-Hairy Darryl is a mysterious figure only known to come out on special occasions.
-Many Heywood locals have claimed to see him although no photo evidence has come out yet.